 Any request for an additional extension must include the reason(s) an additional extension is necessary.
-COC may require the family to provide documentation to support the request or obtain verification from a qualified third party.
+The PHA may require the family to provide documentation to support the request or obtain verification from a qualified third party.

-All requests for extensions to the voucher term must be made in writing and submitted to COC prior to the expiration date of the voucher (or extended term of the voucher).
+All requests for extensions to the voucher term must be made in writing and submitted to the PHA prior to the expiration date of the voucher (or extended term of the voucher).

-COC will decide whether to approve or deny an extension request within 10 business days of the date the request is received, and will immediately provide the family written notice of its decision.
+The PHA will decide whether to approve or deny an extension request within 10 business days of the date the request is received, and will immediately provide the family written notice of its decision.